-By Catherine Griffin
+By Cathy Griffin

 Discipline is an important aspect of parenthood.
 It’s crucial when it comes to teaching your little one right from wrong and keeping them safe.
 But, disciplining your child is one of those things that sounds easier said than done.

 That’s why it comes as no big surprise that most parents turn to spanking to set their kids straight.
 The bad news is however that spanking (or any other form of physical punishment, for that matter) can do more harm than good.
 Medical professionals are weighing in more frequently on the subject, with recent studies showing that physical punishment can increase the risk your child will become aggressive or even develop antisocial behavior.
 In addition, other experts advise that spanking can a raft of mental health issues and possibly even lowers the IQ of your child.